 My co-worker shrugged from across the room.

 That night, I was able to sleep peacefully.
 No more collecting marbles.
 No more spying on the neighbors.
 No more judging.
-Shasta worked as a prostitute in order to save herself from landing on the streets.
+Shasta chose that job in order to save herself from landing on the streets.
 Not only did she put up a smile in such situations, but she also made sure her neighbors were taken care of.

 While I was busy judging her and counting her sins, I had overlooked my sin.
 I had gone to church every Sunday and forgot the main lesson I had learned years back.
 In my eyes she had truly understood the meaning of ‘Loving thy neighbor’.